telerik/xaml-docs/controls/radtimeline/how-to/howto-customize-items-keep-visual-states.md

 position: 1
 ---

-# Use Custom Items with Selection and Mouse Over Visual States
+# {{ site.framework_name }} RadTimeline Use Custom Items with Selection and Mouse Over Visual States

 This article shows how to customize the timeline items and keep their visual states using `TimelineItemTemplate` and `TimelineInstantItemTemplate`.